Avoiding the Retirement Tax Trap

 Example case studies

 These examples show the numerical effect of sequencing.
-All examples are simplified and illustrative.
+All examples are simplified and illustrative, will not be suitable for everyone and do not constitute advice.
 An expert financial adviser can show more precise outcomes through cashflow modelling.
 Investment risk, sequencing, spend patterns and wrapper history will alter outcomes.

 Example A: £80,000 lifestyle with minimal/ zero tax